magento/devdocs/guides/v2.1/release-notes/bk-release-notes.md

 ## Backward-incompatible changes

-*	Overview of backward-incompatible changes between the 2.0 and 2.1 releases: [Magento 2.1 Backward Incompatible Changes]({{ page.baseurl }}release-notes/backward-incompatible-changes.html)
+*	Overview of backward-incompatible changes between the 2.1 and 2.2 releases

 ## Third-party license agreements